From Eratosthenes to Stellar Parallax

 Ptolemy ≈ 150 AD, the universe

-Aristotle (≈350 BC) described the universe as spheres with the earth as the centre; all objects in the sky were attached to the spheres and moved in circles around the earth.
+Aristotle (≈350 BC) described the universe as spheres with the earth as the center; all objects in the sky were attached to the spheres and moved in circles around the earth.
 Some observations of the sky were correctly explained by that model but not all.

 Ptolemy came up with a different model were the distant objects were attached to, not the spheres themselves, but circles lying on the spheres, so called epicycles.
 This model could account for the motions observed at the earth.